ChaserSystems/terraform-google-discriminat-ilb/README.md

 * Internal TCP/UDP load balancers as next hops [do not support network tags](https://cloud.google.com/load-balancing/docs/internal/ilb-next-hop-overview#additional_specifications) for routing specific, tagged instances through them.
 * The default route is available to the entire VPC network, but a regional restriction is enforced.
 More on that [here](https://cloud.google.com/load-balancing/docs/internal/ilb-next-hop-overview#same_network_and_region).
-* Only one deployment per network is advised.
+* Only one deployment per network is advised, and GCP-managed Cloud NAT is not needed with discrimiNAT deployed.
 * VMs _with_ public IPs will need the `bypass-discriminat` network tag in almost all cases.
 * You must be subscribed to the [discrimiNAT firewall from the Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/chasersystems-public/discriminat?utm_source=gthb&utm_medium=dcs&utm_campaign=trrfrm).